abdulfaqihalm/computerized-maintenance-management-system/README.md

 ## Getting Started

 You must register yourself to use this app.
 There are several roles on this app : Admin, Engineer, Site, Logistic.
 Each of these roles comes up with different permissions.
 For example, Admin can control everything on the app.
 Meanwhile, the Engineer can only make work orders and service details.
+For registering your user, please comment the __'$this->middleware(role:Admin);'__ in the register user controller so that you can access the register form.
+After that, uncomment and create the role for the user : __Admin, Engineer, Site, Logistic__

 ## Configuration
 ### Prerequisites